-Figure 5 Conditional choice probabilities for $\lambda_a = 0.5$ and $\bar{\Omega} = \{(1,0,0), (0,1,0), (0,0,0.75)\}$
+Figure 5 Conditional choice probabilities for $\lambda_a = 0.5$ and $\overline{\Omega} = \{(1,0,0), (0,1,0), (0,0,0.75)\}$

-- In contrast, when an a-priori less attractive alternative is also difficult to evaluate, it will be chosen with low probability even if in reality it is the best alternative (alternative c in Figure 5(c)).
-Making information easily accessible to the customer is extremely critical for such products. - When an a-priori attractive alternative is difficult to evaluate, it will be chosen with high probability only if the information costs are really high (alternative b in Figure 5(b)).
+• In contrast, when an a-priori less attractive alternative is also difficult to evaluate, it will be chosen with low probability even if in reality it is the best alternative (alternative c in Figure 5(c)).
+Making information easily accessible to the customer is extremely critical for such products.

+• When an a-priori attractive alternative is difficult to evaluate, it will be chosen with high probability only if the information costs are very high (alternative b in Figure 5(b)).
 It is essential that the customers can single out such products.
 This can be done by making information easily accessible when the product is indeed the best alternative, or by making obscuring the information acquisition process so that the customer relies strictly on her prior beliefs.

 5.2.
-Example 2: Red-Bus/Blue-Bus
+Example 2: RED BUS/BLUE BUS

-The tripartite race example in the previous section highlights the impact different information costs have on the choice behavior, but it does not provide a detailed account as to how correlations among the alternatives shape this behavior.
-For this purpose, we turn our attention to the classic

-RED-BUS/BLUE-BUS problem, and adopt the primary setup in Matějka and McKay (2015).
+The tripartite race example in the previous section highlights the impact different information costs have on choice behavior, but it does not provide a detailed account of how correlations among the alternatives shape this behavior.
+For this purpose, we turn our attention to the classic RED-BUS/BLUE-BUS problem, and adopt the primary setup in Matějka and McKay (2015).
 The consumer faces three alternatives - she may take the TRAIN (T), the BLUE BUS (B), or the RED BUS (R).
-Table 1 gives the four possible states of the world, $(\frac{1}{2},0,0), (\frac{1}{2},1,0), (\frac{1}{2},0,1), (\frac{1}{2},1,1)$, and the prior belief of the consumer about each state, where ρ is the correlation between the values of the two buses (values of 0 and 1 indicate that the particular bus is "slow" or "fast", respectively).
-The optimal choice probabilities for this example cannot be derived in closed-form, and has to be calculated numerically by either using the algorithm we discuss in §6.2 or by complete enumeration and brute force optimization (which is feasible here since the number of alternatives and states are limited).
+Table 1 gives the four possible states of the world, $(\frac{1}{2}, 0, 0), (\frac{1}{2}, 1, 0), (\frac{1}{2}, 0, 1), (\frac{1}{2}, 1, 1)$ , and the prior belief of the consumer about each state, where $\rho$ is the correlation between the values of the two buses (values of 0 and 1 indicate that the particular bus is "slow" or "fast", respectively).
+The optimal choice probabilities for this example cannot be derived in closed-form, and have to be calculated numerically using either the algorithm we discuss in §6.2 or by convex optimization.